Entanglement of two quantum memories via fibers over dozens of kilometres: Lasers in outdoor application

 After two read-out fields interfere at middle BS, entanglement is swapped to $MOT_A$ and $MOT_C$ as

-Generally, during each quantum swapping process, the initial phase from middle laser is eliminated and the phase of final state only comes from long fiber and laser in end nodes.
+Generally, during each quantum swapping process, the initial phase from middle laser is eliminated and the phase of final state only comes from the long fiber and laser in end nodes.

-Finally, through entanglement creation in basic segments and a series of swapping, we get a pair of entanglement $MOT_A^U-MOT_Z^U$ and $MOT_A^D-MOT_Z^D$.
+Finally, through entanglement creation in basic segments and a series of swapping, we get a pair of entanglements $MOT_A^U-MOT_Z^U$ and $MOT_A^D-MOT_Z^D$.
 We convert these two EME states to a PME state.
-Mapping all spin-waves onto read-out fields we get
+Mapping all spin-waves onto read-out fields, we get

-where $\phi_A$ ($\psi_A$) and $\phi_Z$ ($\psi_Z$) refer to initial phase of write (read) laser in node-A and Z. $\Delta t'$ is the time difference between entanglement $MOT_A^U-MOT_Z^U$ and $MOT_A^D-MOT_Z^D$ generation.
-When we register only the coincidences of two-side detectors, the effective part contribute to final result is
+where $\phi_A$ ($\psi_A$) and $\phi_Z$ ($\psi_Z$) refer to initial phase of write (read) laser in node-A and Z. The prime on some terms indicates a discrepancy from prime-free one, arising from too much interval time larger than coherence time of the laser, or too fast fiber fluctuation. $\Delta t'$ is the time difference between entanglement $MOT_A^U-MOT_Z^U$ and $MOT_A^D-MOT_Z^D$ generation.
+When we register only the coincidences of two-side detectors, the effective part contributing to the final result is

-We can see that the initial phase from all lasers, whatever nodes they are placed, are eliminated finally.
-Note that this conclusion is based on an assumption that a sufficient long coherent time for all lasers.
-How long exactly does the coherent time meet our needs?
-It is obvious that the coherent time of write lasers should be longer than $\Delta t$ and the coherent time of read lasers should be longer than $\Delta t'$ so that their evolution phase can be expressed as a global phase in Eq.~\ref{eq:finalstate}.
-These means $linewidth < 1/\Delta t$ for write and pump lasers and $linewidth < 1/\Delta t'$ for read lasers.